jaym-01/RISCVCPU/statements/Jay.md

 From waveforms above, it is clear that the first instruction after branching only writes to a register after the final instruction is flushed, which results in extra clock cycles, moving the flushed instructions through the different stages of the processor, whilst in parallel, running operations to execute the next instructions after the branch instruction.
 Hence, the stretching in the horizontal axis is to be expected for the pipelined implementation.

-## Modifying the cache to stores words
+## Modifying the cache to store words (with John)

 This section refers to [commit a1f34ac](https://github.com/johnyeocx/iac-project-team02/commit/a1f34ac46c38f1cd3c6c01ca5888edae4dd1e9aa).

-To improve upon what Ze Quan, Ying Kai & John have implemented for the data cache, I expanded it to ensure that it stores whole words in the data memory, which will increase the number of hits.
+To improve upon the cache implemented to store bytes, me and John expanded it to ensure that it stores whole words in the data memory, which will increase the number of hits.
 This would require getting a word out of the data memory each time, which I implemented by creating another output, using the code below.
 ```sv
 logic [A_WIDTH - 1:0] word_addr = {A[A_WIDTH - 1:2], 2'b0};
 assign Word = {data_mem_arr[word_addr + 3], data_mem_arr[word_addr + 2], data_mem_arr[word_addr + 1], data_mem_arr[word_addr]};